hack3rmann/sotest-interpreter.c/README.md

 If a command fails (e.g., trying to load a non-existent library or call a non-existent function), the interpreter will display an error message but continue processing the next line.

+## Caching Behavior

+The interpreter implements intelligent caching for performance optimization:

+- **Library Caching**: Once a library is loaded with the `use` command, it remains loaded in memory for the duration of the interpreter session.
+    This eliminates the overhead of repeatedly loading the same library.
+- **Function Caching**: When a function is called for the first time, the interpreter looks up the symbol in all loaded libraries and caches the function pointer.
+Subsequent calls to the same function name use the cached pointer, avoiding repeated symbol lookups.

+This design choice trades a small amount of memory for significant performance improvements, especially when calling functions repeatedly.
+Libraries are never unloaded during the interpreter session, ensuring that all cached function pointers remain valid.

 ## Testing